About the journal

 Founded in 1978, Parallèles is a scholarly journal that publishes high-quality original research in translation and interpreting, as well as other forms of multilingual and multimodal communication.
 It is published by the Faculty of Translation and Interpreting of the University of Geneva, Switzerland.

-Parallèles is double-blind peer reviewed, open access and, since 2013, web-based only.
+Parallèles is peer reviewed, open access and, since 2013, web-based only.
 The journal is published bi-annually – in April and October – and alternates between thematic and non-thematic issues.
-All articles accepted for publication are subject to comprehensive guidelines for reviewing, based on initial quality control by the Parallèles team, anonymous refereeing by at least two external experts, and consequent revision by authors as required.
+All articles accepted for publication are subject to comprehensive guidelines for reviewing, based on initial quality control by the Parallèles team, external refereeing, and consequent revision by authors as required.
 The journal operates under a continuous publication model.
 As soon as an article is ready to be published, it will be immediately released online, resulting in faster access to the final version of the article.

 Parallèles is a multilingual journal.
 We welcome contributions in English, French, German, Spanish and Italian, although the issues discussed may involve all languages and language combinations.
 English titles, abstracts and keywords are provided for all articles.
-The following types of submissions are welcome: original articles – empirical studies, literature reviews, theoretical articles – and book reviews.
+The following types of submissions are welcome: original articles – empirical studies, literature reviews, theoretical articles, scholarly contributions based on reflexive practice – and book reviews.
 Article submissions should not exceed 8,000 words.
 They must be uploaded on the journal’s manuscript submission and review platform (see the submission page for details).

 Articles and book reviews published in Parallèles are licensed under the Creative Commons License CC-BY 4.0 which permits use, distribution, and reproduction in any medium or format on the condition that the author(s) and Parallèles are appropriately credited as the original source.
 In this sense, copyright is retained by the author(s).
 No author fees are associated with publication.